Leslie Fawcus: Early life

 Fawcus was born at Bromley in 1898, the son of a coal merchant and shipbroker.
-He was educated at Bradfield College from 1909 until 1917, captaining the football team in his final year and the Fives side for two years.
+He was educated at Bradfield College from 1909 until 1917, captaining the football team in his final year, and the Fives one for two years.
 He opened the batting in the cricket XI in his final three years at school and his Wisden obituary notes that he "was regarded as the best batsman ever to play for Bradfield".
 He headed the school's batting averages for the three years he played for the team and appeared for the Public Schools team in 1916.

 Military service

 On leaving school in 1917, Fawcus joined the Royal Military Academy, Woolwich (RMA), the training school for officers in the Royal Engineers.
-He played cricket for the RMA side during 1917 and 1918, but left the academy without graduating in September 1918, the school register noting that he had "dipped below standard".
+He played cricket for the RMA during 1917 and 1918, but left the academy without graduating in September 1918, the school register noting that he had "dipped below standard".
 He was commissioned as a 2nd Lieutenant in the Royal Garrison Artillery (RGA) the following day but did not see service overseas during World War I.

 Fawcus remained in the RGA after the war.
 He was promoted to Lieutenant in 1920 and served in India during 1921 before resigning his commission in October 1922.